 Our teachers are part of a lineage that has handed down the Buddha's teachings - the Dharma - in an unbroken chain since the lifetime of Shakyamuni Buddha more than 2,500 years ago.
-Our founding teacher, Fred Eppsteiner, received authorization to teach from the Vietnamese Zen master Thich Nhat Hanh, whose lineage goes back to the ninth-century Chinese Chan master Lin Chi (known as Rinzai in Japanese) and ultimately back to the Buddha.
+Our founding teacher, Fred Eppsteiner, is an ordained Dharma Teacher.
+He is the spiritual director and founding teacher of FCM, having received transmission and authorization to teach in 1994 from the Vietnamese Zen master Thich Nhat Hanh, whose lineage goes back to the ninth-century Chinese Chan master Lin Chi (known as Rinzai in Japanese) and ultimately back to the Buddha.
 Fred has also practiced extensively in the Great Perfection tradition of Tibetan Buddhism.

 Our lineage emphasizes the conscious integration of daily life and spiritual life so that our practice of mindfulness, meditation and the development of wisdom and compassion can permeate and transform all aspects of our lives and relationships.

 Zen and Mahayana Buddhism